 UPDATE: MagicBands are now available for purchase, making them available to guests staying off-site.

 While staying at a Disney resort you have access to all of their transportation options.
 Buses arrive regularly to depots at each resort to take you to the parks and other attraction of your choice.
 Several resorts are also on the monorail system, which is the quickest and easiest way to travel to Epcot and Magic Kingdom.
 (Although you will pay a premium to stay in those resorts for that convenience.)
 Using Disney’s transportation system means you can avoid costly parking fees at the park entrances.
 If you fly in, between Disney’s resort transportation and the Magical Express you can realistically get by without a rental car.

 Guests of Disney resorts also have access to Extra Magic Hours.
 Each day one of the four Disney World parks opens one hour early or stays open up to two hours late.
 Only resort guests have access to these extra park hours.

-Every resort offers their own entertainment.
-Crafts, movies and more are available for the family when you’re staying at a Disney resort.
+Every resort offers its own entertainment.
+Crafts, movies, and more are available for the family when you’re staying at a Disney resort.
 We didn’t have time to take advantage of this on my last trip, but there were some really cool activities to choose from.

 Disadvantages of staying at a Disney Property